 Drainage in potted plants is uber important.

-In fact, it’s the most important aspect of container gardening.
-Ignore it at your own risk.
+In fact, it’s the most important aspect in container gardening.

 Studies show that plants need air, water, warmth and light to have a chance of making it in their boring container life.